 7.1.
 Reverse DNS (PTR Record)

-Your server’s Reverse DNS (PTR) record must match the hostname you configured in mailcow.conf (mail.your-domain.com).
-This is usually set in your server provider’s control panel and is essential for not being marked as spam.
+Your server’s Reverse DNS (PTR) record for both IPv4 and IPv6 must match the hostname you configured in mailcow.conf (mail.your-domain.com).
+This is usually set in your server provider’s control panel and is essential for not being marked as spam, especially by major providers like Gmail.

 7.2.
 DNS Records